-- 2 The Meroë Head of Augustus on display at the British Museum.
-Photo courtesy of the British Museum, London. © The Trustees of the British Museum. - 3 "Site 292: Augustus Head".
-In the background, Robin Horsfall - who volunteered his services to John Garstang - holding a backcloth.
+- Facsimile of the Meroë Head of Augustus on display at the Sudan National Museum.
+Photo by Marc Bundi, under the international Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) license. - 2 "Site 292: Augustus Head".
+In the background, Robin Horsfall who volunteered his services to John Garstang holding a backcloth.
 Meroë, 1911.
 The photograph was most likely taken by Horst Schliephack, Garstang's Chief Assistant and photographer of the expedition.
-Photo courtesy of the Garstang Museum of Archaeology, University of Liverpool. - 4 Toppled head of the statue of Emperor Augustus at the British Museum.
+Photo courtesy of the Garstang Museum of Archaeology, University of Liverpool. - The Meroë Head of Augustus on display at the British Museum.
+Photo courtesy of the British Museum, London. © The Trustees of the British Museum. - Toppled head of the statue of Emperor Augustus at the British Museum.
 Photo courtesy and copyright of Alecsandra Drăgoi, London.

-Archaeology and Anthropology.
-The photograph showing the left lateral portrait was included in the 1912 edition of J. C. Stobart's The Grandeur that was Rome.
+Anthropology.
+The photograph showing the left lateral portrait was included in the 1912 edition of J. C. Stobart's The Grandeur That Was Rome (Fig. 2).
 The publication of the photographs in illustrated magazines, scientific publications and popular books contributed to the growing popularity of the artefact.
 The Meroë Head is a British Museum "highlight".
 It was selected as the thirty-fifth object in the A History of the World in 100 Objects series written and narrated by then British Museum director Neil MacGregor and broadcast on BBC Radio 4 in 2010.
 The book accompanying the series was published in the same year.
 In 2014, as a part of the British Museum's "Object in Focus" range, the British Museum published an introductory guide to the Meroë Head of Augustus.